 The kicker is at the end of the recipe: "Though it tastes like 'some more' one is really enough."
 They were right about that!

-If you're craving the real thing but don't have time or space to build a campfire, a little creativity will help you get your s'mores on right in your kitchen.
-Children should be sure a parent or other caring adult supervises, for safety's sake.
-Using a gas or electric stovetop (or even a candle if the power has gone out), you can put your marshmallow on a stick, skewer, cooking fork or grasp it with salad tongs and hold it no less than 6 inches over the heated cooking element or low flame.
-Then, smear the melted goodness onto a cracker and chocolate bar, and you've got an indoor s'more!
+If you're craving a s'more but don't have a campfire, you can still make the treat right in your kitchen.
+(Children should be sure a parent or other adult supervises, of course.)
+Using a gas or electric stovetop (or even a candle if the power has gone out), put your marshmallow on a stick, skewer or cooking fork and hold it over the heated cooking element or low flame just like you would the campfire.
+Wait until it is toasted to your liking and then, smear the marshmallow onto a graham cracker and top with chocolate bar, and you've got an indoor s'more!

 The recipe and method for making s'mores created by the Girl Scouts has remained the same for nearly a century.
 But for a fancier twist, you can experiment with different ingredients.
 In place of milk chocolate, try chocolate frosting, white chocolate, hazelnut spread, peanut butter or even fruit spread.
 Swap out the graham crackers for another type of cookie or even salted crackers.
 The flavor combinations are endless, but there's still really just one s'more.